tttapa/Control-Surface/doxygen/pages/Getting-Started.md

 Now, we can specify the objects that read the input of the potentiometers and send out MIDI events accordingly.

-Again, I'll refer to the overview of @ref MIDIOutputElements.
+I'll again refer to the documentation for an overview of all supported
+@ref MIDIOutputElements (including potentiometers, switches, rotary encoders, etc.).

 Let's define a single potentiometer on pin `A1` that sends out MIDI Control Change events.
 In the @ref CCPotentiometer::CCPotentiometer "documentation", you'll find that the first argument for the `CCPotentiometer` constructor is the